CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 ![Data-export](images/desktop/airlock.png)

-1- Generate your encryption key pair (secret key and public key) with the Crypt4GH application:
+1- Generate your encryption key pair (secret key and public key) with the Crypt4GH application (you can skip this paragraph if you already have a key pair).

 * Install the Crypt4GH application: